Chiral Properties of $(2\!+\!1)$-Flavor QCD in Magnetic Fields at Zero Temperature: Results

 At the end of this subsection, we show the magnetic-field dependence of the combination $M_{\pi^0_u}+M_{\pi^0_d}$, which, through QCD inequalities, provides a lower bound on the charged $\rho$-meson mass.
 As discussed in~\autoref{sec:basics}, the flavor-resolved connected contributions to the neutral-pion correlator define the masses $M_{\pi^0_u}$ and $M_{\pi^0_d}$.
 While these connected-component masses are not associated with physical asymptotic states, they are well-defined quantities extracted from gauge-invariant correlators and can be used in rigorous inequality relations.
 In particular, $M_{\rho^\pm}(eB)\ \ge\ M_{\pi^0_u}(eB) + M_{\pi^0_d}(eB)\,$.
-In \autoref{fig:sum_mass_u_d} we present our continuum extrapolated results for this bound.
+In \autoref{fig:sum_mass_u_d}, we present our continuum-extrapolated results for this bound.
 We observe a monotonic decrease of $M_{\pi^0_u}+M_{\pi^0_d}$ with increasing $eB$, reaching $\sim 180~\mathrm{MeV}$ at our largest field strength, $eB = 1.22~\mathrm{GeV}^2$.
 Remarkably, within uncertainties this sum remains consistent with $2M_{\pi^0}$ over the entire field range.
-The inset further illustrates the expected charge hierarchy of magnetic effects: the $u\bar u$ component shows the largest shift, followed by the neutral pion, while the $d\bar d$ component is least affected.
+The inset further illustrates the expected charge hierarchy of magnetic effects: The $u\bar u$ component shows the largest shift, followed by the neutral pion, while the $d\bar d$ component is least affected.

-\subsection{Decay Constants of Neutral Pseudoscalar Mesons}
+\subsection{Decay constants of neutral pseudoscalar mesons}

-We present the decay constants of neutral pseudoscalar mesons as functions of the magnetic field strength $eB$ in~\autoref{fig:dc_mesons}.
+We present the decay constants of neutral pseudoscalar mesons as functions of the magnetic-field strength $eB$ in~\autoref{fig:dc_mesons}.
 The open symbols denote lattice results at finite lattice spacing, while the filled symbols correspond to continuum extrapolations.
 At vanishing magnetic field, we obtain $f_{\pi^0}=85.8(2.9)$~MeV and $f_{K^0}=107.0(1.2)$~MeV, yielding $f_{K^0}/f_{\pi^0}=1.247(44)$.
-The ratio is reasonably close within uncertainties, to the continuum $N_f=2{+}1$ benchmark $f_K/f_\pi=1.1916(34)$ quoted by FLAG 2024~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs}.
-The small separation between finite-$a$ data and continuum extrapolated points indicates that discretization effects are mild for $f_{\pi^0}$, $f_{K^0}$, and $f_{\eta^0_{s\bar s}}$ over the entire $eB$ range.
+The ratio is reasonably close, within uncertainties, to the continuum $N_f=2{+}1$ benchmark $f_K/f_\pi=1.1916(34)$ quoted by FLAG 2024~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs}.
+The small separation between finite-$a$ data and continuum-extrapolated points indicates that discretization effects are mild for $f_{\pi^0}$, $f_{K^0}$, and $f_{\eta^0_{s\bar s}}$ over the entire $eB$ range.

 When the magnetic field is switched on, the decay constants of all three neutral pseudoscalar mesons ($\pi^0$, $K^0$, and $\eta^0_{s\bar{s}}$) increase monotonically with increasing $eB$. $f_{\pi^0}$ grows most rapidly and reaches 220.8(1.4) MeV at $eB = 1.22$~$\mathrm{GeV}^2$, corresponding to an increase of about 157\% relative to $eB=0$.
 The kaon decay constant $f_{K^0}$ increases more moderately to 180.9(5) MeV, i.e., by about 69\%.
 The hidden-strangeness channel $f_{\eta^0_{s\bar{s}}}$ exhibits the mildest response, increasing by roughly 48\% over the same field range.
 The ordering $\pi^0 > K^0 > \eta^0_{s\bar s}$ is consistent with the general expectation that observables dominated by lighter valence flavors are more susceptible to magnetic-field effects.